HollyAdele/hollyadele.github.io/_posts/2021-01-13-stuff-i-tell-my-children.md

 ### "We feel sad when we lose something."
 Things, friends, opportunities, etc.

-### "We feel angry when someone does something we don't want them to do, and we think we can change it."
+These short, kid-friendly explanations are so useful in helping kids understand their big feelings.
+And my big feelings too.

-Or when they don't do something we do want them to do.
+### "We feel angry when someone hurts us because we might need to protect ourselves."

 ### "We feel infuriated when we see injustice."